alishasrivas/Coordin8/team/m2/features.md

 ### Add Friend Request

-This feature is a button that allows users to send friend requests to specific users.
+This feature is a button that allows users to send friend requests to specific users. **NOTE:** Only the UI is implemented for milestone 3.
+Functionality will be implemented in the backend.

 **Size**: small